Comprehensive Criminal Defense in New Brunswick

 What To Do If Arrested in New Brunswick

 An arrest occurs when a police officer takes an individual into custody.
-It’s important to remember that an officer can only arrest you if they saw you commit a crime, they have reason to believe that you’ve committed a crime, or a judge has issued an arrest warrant that has been supported by probable cause.
+An officer can only arrest you if they saw you commit a crime, have reason to believe that you committed a crime, or a judge has issued an arrest warrant supported by probable cause.

 Understanding your rights during an arrest is crucial, especially in New Brunswick.
-It can significantly impact the outcome of your legal proceedings.
+It can significantly affect the outcome of your legal proceedings.
 You have the right to remain silent and the right to legal representation.
-Exercising these rights is fundamental in protecting your position.
-Informing the officer that you wish to speak to a lawyer can help prevent self-incrimination and allow you to receive proper legal advice from the outset.
+Exercising these rights is essential to protecting your position.
+Telling the officer you wish to speak to a lawyer helps prevent self-incrimination and lets you receive legal advice from the outset.

 Things to Avoid After Being Arrested